-The exam consists of 3 parts: a theoretical exam, exercise technique checks and the creation of a full coaching program for a mock client.
+The exam consists of 3 parts: a theoretical exam, exercise technique checks and a case study with the creation of a full coaching program for a mock client.
 The theoretical exam takes place via ProProfs online.
-The technique videos and the designed program must be submitted in 1 email to Info@MennoHenselmans.com.
+We will provide you with a submission form on our website for the technique videos and the case study program.